Do Names Echo Semantics? A Large-Scale Study of Identifiers Used in C++'s Named Casts: Threats to Validity

 \section{Threats to Validity}

 \paragraph*{Internal threats}

-The results of the manual evaluation and the findings of the named casts operators usages are influenced by the subjective experience of the raters.
-We tried to \foreignlanguage{british}{minimise} this bias by using three raters with experience in C++.
-Each rater consulted the ISO C++ Standard to understand how the named cast operators should be used and only after the raters provided feedback on the sample data.
-After each rater performed an initial evaluation, they selected together the interesting cases presented in Section \ref{subsec:Qualitative-analysis}.
+The results of the manual investigation and the findings of the named casts operators usages are influenced by the subjective experience of the raters.
+We tried to minimise this bias by using three raters with experience in C++.
+As mentioned in \hyperref[subsec:manual-evaluation]{Section 4.2}, each rater consulted the ISO C++ Standard {[}\citeauthor{iso_cpp} \citeyear{iso_cpp}{]} to understand how the named cast operators should be used, and only after this did the raters provide feedback on the sample data.
+After each rater individually performed their initial evaluation, they selected together the interesting cases presented in \hyperref[subsec:Qualitative-analysis]{Section 4.5}.

 \paragraph*{External threats}

 Our tool is subject to analyse code where variable names are chosen carelessly.
 In an ideal world, the natural language channel provides enough context to understand the code's purpose.
 Our approach relies on the connection between the identifiers to detect cast misuses and the tool performs better if the identifiers are meaningful.
 In a scenario where the names are chosen carelessly, our tool might identify fewer cases of casts misuses, but it will identify more cases of imprecise names.
 In many cases, cast misuse can be overshadowed by imprecise naming.
 This is overcome by initially identifying imprecise naming, essentially forming the first stage of a two stage refactoring - clarification of intent followed by validation of intent.
 However, our tool will also detect some false positives based on the nature of the approach.
 Developers might decide in some cases that generic or different names are appropriate for the \emph{source} and \emph{destination} identifiers.
 In such cases, these casts would be flagged despite the identifiers being meaningful to the code.